arunkrishnan-dt/How-To-Docs/custom_alerts/README.md

 # How To - Custom Events for Alerting

-This document walks you through creating a 'Custom alert' rule and sending out notification when threshold is breached.
+This document walks you through creating a 'Custom Events for Alerting' rule and rules to send out notification when threshold is breached.

+> NOTE: 'Custom Events for Alerting' & 'Custom Alert' terms are used interchangeably in this doc.

 > NOTE: Please note that this is not an official Dynatrace document.
 Please see official documentation here: [Metric events for alerting](https://www.dynatrace.com/support/help/shortlink/metric-events-for-alerting)